rchern/StackExchangeScripts/README.md

     * `D` removes the selected message
     * `S` stars the selected message
     * `Right Arrow` edits or begins a reply to the selected message, depending on if you own it
+    * `Left Arrow` and `P` display the replied-to message, if the selected message is an explicit reply

 ##SEModifications